 - Are able to present an advocate poster during a poster session;

-- Are able to participate in all components of the four-day program.
+- Are able to participate in all components of the five-day program.

 (Participants who do not adhere to the above requirements will not receive a certificate of completion and will be asked to reimburse the cost of registration.)